A Historical and Heritage gem

 Marguerite Bourgeoys’ Historic Chapel

-You turn to two cameo paintings by Ozias Leduc on the back wall.
+As soon as you enter, you will see the two works by Ozias Leduc adorning the back wall of the chapel.
 One shows Paul Chomedey de Maisonneuve, founder of Montreal, who donated the land for the original chapel.
-The other is of Marguerite Bourgeoys, the first teacher and founder of the Congrégation de Notre-Dame.
-In 1655, she rallied the colonists to build a chapel of pilgrimage outside the settlement, a stone chapel finally erected in 1675.
-After a second trip back to France in 1672, Marguerite returned with the wooden statuette of Notre-Dame-de-Bon-Secours for the chapel, the one in the reliquary on the left side-altar.
+The other is of Marguerite Bourgeoys, the first teacher of Montreal and founder of the Congregation of Notre-Dame, who, in 1655, enlisted the help of the initial settlers in her undertaking of building a pilgrimage chapel outside the city walls.
+This dream finally came true in 1675 with the erection of the first stone chapel.
+After a second trip back to France in 1672, Marguerite returned with the wooden statuette of Notre-Dame-de-Bon-Secours for the chapel, which can still be seen today in the left altar in the chapel.

 Along with the chapel, the little statue has an interesting history.
 Possibly the most spectacular moment for both was that fateful day in 1754 when fire ravaged the first chapel, and the statue and its reliquary were found intact among the smoldering embers.